-I grew up in one of the most frugal homes on the planet: wearing hand-me-down’s, sweating through the summers and freezing through the winters, washing my hair with dish soap (not by choice!) and I always ate every last bite on my plate, because in my Dad’s household we did not waste food.
+I grew up in one of the most frugal homes on the planet, wearing hand-me-downs, sweating through the summers and freezing through the winters, and washing my hair with dish soap (not by choice!).
+And I always ate every last bite on my plate, because in my Dad’s household we did not waste food.

 You’re probably thinking, “What do these people eat?!
-It’s crazy to think you can eat for under $1 a day!”
+It’s crazy to think you can eat for a dollar a day!”
 I assure you, it is completely legit.
 But it’s a mindset — a way of thinking.
 You don’t get there overnight.

-There is a lot of information here.
-It’s practically a book.
-I debated splitting it up over multiple posts, but I really wanted to keep all of this information together for people who really want to change their habits and their mindsets.
-People who want to learn how to eat cheap so that they can pay off debt, start investing, and using their money toward building wealth instead of just subsisting.
+This information is for people who really want to change their habits and their mindsets.
+People who want to learn how to eat cheap so that they can pay off debt, start investing, and use their money toward building wealth instead of just subsisting.

-Without further ado, let’s talk about how you, too, can eat for under $1 a day!
+Without further ado, let’s talk about how you, too, can eat for less than $1 a day!

-In order to eat for under $1 a day, you need to know how to shop well, how to cook frugally (basically from scratch) and you need an arsenal of inexpensive recipes.
+In order to eat for under a dollar a day, you need to know how to shop well and how to cook frugally (basically from scratch).
+You also need an arsenal of inexpensive recipes.
 Let’s start with some frugal grocery shopping skills.